-When a person with dementia or a mental illness is angry, they may not think clearly.
-Therefore, it is very important to use caution when approaching if they show signs of aggression.
+When someone with dementia or a mental illness is angry, they may not think clearly.
+Therefore, it is essential to use caution when approaching if they show signs of aggression.
 In addition, their actions may be unpredictable.
-Even close relatives may not recognize you and may believe that you are a stranger who wants to cause them harm.
+Even close relatives may not recognize you and believe you are a stranger who wants to cause them harm.
 If so, they will defend themselves, and one of you may get hurt.
-Therefore, be aware of your surroundings and have an escape plan in mind if your conversation does not go well and you need to leave quickly.
+Therefore, be aware of your surroundings and have an escape plan if your conversation does not go well and you must leave quickly.
 Safety first always.

 Set the Stage to Talk